luigiselmi/docker-kafka/README.md

 docker-kafka
 ============
 A docker image for [Apache Kafka](https://kafka.apache.org/).

+## standalone (one Zookeeper server and one Kafka broker)
 To build an image using this docker file, execute the following command

     $ docker build -t lgslm/kafka:v1.0.0 .